LowPolygons/Blank-Meson-Project-Template/README.md

 # Blank-Meson-Project-Template
-An repo of a C++ project which comes with the necessary meson files and scripts to easily build, test and run
+A repo of a C++ project which comes with the necessary meson files and scripts to easily build, test and run

 Included:
 - A Hello world main.cpp